sepich/metric-gate/Readme.md

 The resulting size of http response on `/metrics` endpoint is 276Mb.
 Which is being pulled by Prometheus every scrape_interval (default 15s) leading to constant ~40Mbit/s traffic (compressed) on each replica of ingress-nginx Pod.

 Sure, metrics could be filtered at Prometheus side in `metric_relabel_configs`, but it will not reduce the amount of data being pulled from target.
-And then aggregation could be done via `recording rules`, but one cannot drop already ingested data.
+And then aggregation could be done via `recording rules`, but one cannot drop already ingested source data afterward.

 ### sidecar mode
 In this case, `metric-gate` could be used as a sidecar container, which would get original metrics via fast `localhost` connection, apply filtering and aggregation, and then return smaller response to Prometheus.